buehler/mse-project-thesis-2/sections/04_implementation.md

 ### Prepare the CA

-Since the implementation targets a local environment (for development) as well as the Kuberentes environment, the CA and the private key can be stored in multiple ways.
+Since the implementation targets a local environment (for development) as well as the Kubernetes environment, the CA and the private key can be stored in multiple ways.
 For local development, the certificate with the private key is created in the local file system.
 If the PKI runs within Kubernetes, a `Secret` (encrypted data in Kubernetes) shall be used.

 ![Prepare CA method in the PKI on Startup](diagrams/04_pki_prepare_ca.puml){#fig:04_pki_prepare_ca}